Research Center Profile:

 Center for Neurosciences

-In 2008, CNS opened a 30,000-square-foot, all digital, outpatient facility which brings the most advanced level of neurological care available to patients.
-CNS neurologists have vast experience in neurophysiology and the skilled neurophysiology technicians perform numerous electroneurodiagnostic tests daily.
-CNS has an on-site MRI and CT, multiple exam rooms, a laboratory with centrifuge and a -20 freezer, secure study drug storage, an ECG machine and a monitor room with high-speed internet access.
-CNS also has a dedicated Interventional Pain Management Program and Radiation Oncology Center.
+In 2008, CNS opened a new outpatient facility which brings the most advanced level of neurological care available to patients.
+Our facility has on-site radiology including MRI and CT scanners, neurophysiology suite, multiple exam rooms and infusion rooms, an FDA-compliant laboratory with a centrifuge, a -20°C freezer, secure & temperature-controlled study drug storage, an ECG machine and a monitor room with high-speed internet access.

-With over 200 patient visits per day, the Center for Neurosciences has a very extensive patient base from which to draw.
-CNS not only serves the metropolitan Tucson area, but also due to several outreach clinics serves 5 surrounding counties reaching about 1.5 million people in Southern Arizona.
-This region has a very culturally and ethnically diverse patient population, with 60% Caucasian, 30% Hispanic, 3% African American, 3% Native American, and 3% Asian.
-Three of our principal investigators are fluent Spanish speakers.
+CNS not only serves the metropolitan Tucson area, but also due to several outreach clinics in small communities throughout the state, reaches about 1.5 million people in Southern Arizona.
+This region has a culturally and ethnically diverse patient population, with 60% Caucasian, 33% Hispanic, 2% African American, 3% Native American, and 2% Asian.
+Several of our Investigators are fluent Spanish speakers.

 If you are interested in contacting this center to discuss placing a clinical